AdvitDeepak/messages-wrapped/README.md

 Let’s face it: *we’re not all great listeners*.
 With a world of information to keep track of, we can’t expect ourselves to remember *every* birthday, address, or favorite food.
 Yet, showing loved ones that you can remember small details about them makes them feel heard.

 ***messages wrapped*** is here to help!
-Employs machine learning and natural language processing, ***messages wrapped***  extracts, analyzes, and stores information directly from your direct messages.
+Employing machine learning and natural language processing, ***messages wrapped***  extracts, analyzes, and stores information directly from your direct messages.
 We created it in hopes that we would never have to send another dreaded belated birthday text or have to ask for a close friend’s dietary restrictions *again*.

 While our original idea had stopped here, our final concept has evolved into a fully-fledged statistical summary of a user’s direct messages.
 Inspired by Spotify’s annual *“Wrapped on Spotify”*, our team has included a multitude of features including contacts ranked by message frequency, group chat activity, average response time, word boards, and more.